-Rachel and Nick arrive at Singapore’s Changi Airport Terminal 3 and she marvels at how the airport has a butterfly garden of all things. (cue me raising an eyebrow and wondering how much STB/CAG paid for her to say that)
+Rachel and Nick arrive at Singapore’s Changi Airport Terminal 3 and she marvels at how the airport has a butterfly garden of all things. (cue me in the audience raising an eyebrow and wondering how much the tourism board or the airport might have paid for her to say that)

 Changi Airport is an international favourite transit hub for its award-winning comfort and many amenities.
-Besides that aforementioned butterfly garden, you can also find kinetic art sculptures, sunflower gardens, a free movie theatre and a swimming pool among other things.
+Besides that aforementioned butterfly garden, you can also find kinetic art sculptures, sunflower gardens, a free movie theatre and a swimming pool among many other features.

 I’ve spent a fair bit of time passing in and out of Changi Airport and it’s both a gateway to adventure and a symbol of home for me.
-I love how Changi Airport is a legitimate hangout spot for people on the weekends even if they aren’t travelling out of the country – it’s especially popular with students and families because it has lots of nice wide open spaces and it’s relatively quiet.
-Also, I’m probably biased because I’m Singaporean but I love how efficient this airport is – on a good day, I can deplane and clear immigration in less than half an hour.
+I love how Changi Airport is a legitimate hangout spot for Singaporeans on the weekends even if they aren’t travelling out of the country.
+It’s especially popular with students and families because it has lots of nice wide open spaces and is relatively quiet.
+Also, I’m probably biased as a Singaporean but I love how efficient this airport is – on a good day, I can deplane and clear immigration in less than half an hour.